-The margin of error is the amount of error allowed for a miscalculation to represent the difference between the sample and the actual population.
+The margin of error is the amount allowed for a miscalculation to represent the difference between the sample and the actual population.

 Here are the top four market research errors while sampling:

 For example, imagine a research study about kid’s apparel.
 Who is the right person to survey?
 It can be both parents, only the mother, or the child.
 The parents make purchase decisions, but the kids may influence their choice.

 For example, picking a sampling frame from the telephone white pages book may have erroneous inclusions because people shift their cities.
 Erroneous exclusions occur when people prefer to un-list their numbers.
 Wealthy households may have more than one connection, thus leading to multiple inclusions.

 Selection errorSelection error occurs when respondents self-select themselves to participate in the study.
-Only the interested ones respond.
 You can control selection errors by going the extra step to request responses from the entire sample.
-Pre-survey planning, follow-ups, and a neat and clean survey design will boost respondents’ participation rate.
-Also, try methods like CATI and in-person interviews to maximize responses.
+Only interested ones respond.

 These sampling errors can be controlled and eliminated by creating a careful sample design, having a large enough sample to reflect the entire population, or using an online sample or survey audiences to collect responses.